RU UA EN

 Individuals Outside Sanctions

-At the same time, behind the criminal activities of the "Foreign Economic Association Promsyrieimport" are specific private individuals.
-In particular, the general director of the company is Mikhail Silantiev.
+At the same time, the criminal activities of the joint-stock company "Foreign Economic Association 'Promsyrieimport'" are linked to specific private individuals.
+In particular, the general director of the enterprise is Mikhail Silantiev.

-However, neither his name nor the names of the members of Promsyrieimport's Board of Directors are yet listed in Ukraine's NSDC sanctions.
+However, neither this name nor the names of the members of the Board of Directors of "Promsyrieimport" are currently included in the sanctions list of Ukraine's National Security and Defense Council (NSDC).

 Фото: undefined